sherzodcode/diary-API/readme.txt

 Need to fulfill nest js project with CRUD, TODAY!!
 I made nest js project , but didn't finish it yet.
 Wanna make it but , my brain just wants to sleep right now.
 I don't thin i can handle video lessons
 I'll probably get sleep while watching it
+Today I just checked NEST js, In Sha Allah tomorrow i'll write a better code, and finish the project.
+Also tomorrow is Ufc , i wanna watch it but Sleeping is more important to me than ufc, soo Probably i'm gonna miss it this time

 //////////